Companies hardly have any fans among their employees

 • Only one in two is satisfied with the digitization of their employer.

-Find out more about Employee Focus Germany!
+Here you can find more information about our study Employee Focus Germany!